VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: Introduction

 In this work, we formalize the Video-Text Duet Interaction Format, an interaction method that aims to enhance VideoLLMs by addressing the aforementioned issues.
 An illustration of the \textit{whole video} interaction format and the video-text duet interaction format is shown in \cref{fig:format}.
 With our video-text duet interaction format, the video is continuously played and input to the model frame-by-frame.
 Both the user and model can insert their text messages right after any frame during the video play.
-When a text message ends, the video continues to play, akin to the show of two performers in a duet.
-This is implemented by also defining the ``video stream'' as a participant in the dialogue, with its messages only comprising video frames.
-When a dialogue turn from either the user or the model ends, the video stream can have the floor and input video frames to the model until another turn is started by either the user or the model.
+When a dialogue turn from either the user or the model ends, the video stream can have the floor and input video frames to the model until another turn is started by either the user or the model, akin to the show of two performers in a duet.
 This improves the timeliness of interaction and better suits real-world applications such as live-streaming or surveillance video comprehension.
 Moreover, by inserting responses to the video where is most relevant, the model can learn to generate responses by referencing a smaller but fine-grained fraction of the video before this position.
 In this manner, it facilitates information retrieval to describe lengthy videos, as well as enables a response to be ``grounded'' at the targeted position of the video.
-We believe this design contributes to addressing the above discussed three issues of existing VideoLLMs.
+We believe this design contributes to addressing the above discussed issues of existing \textit{whole video} VideoLLMs.